-Motiva’s Autism and Behavioral Services offers a variety of trainings that might meet the needs of individuals or staff that are seeking further knowledge in ABA and related areas.
+Motiva’s Autism and Behavioral Services offers a variety of trainings that might meet the needs of individuals or organizations that are seeking further knowledge in ABA and related areas.

-Motiva’s Behavioral Services provides a variety of applied behavior analytic services, including training, assessment, program development and ongoing consultation to meet the needs of children who have been diagnosed with autism and related disabilities.
-Presently these services are being provided in clients’ homes (through the Regional Center) schools, and other professional personnel.
+Motiva’s Behavioral Services provides a variety of applied behavior analytic services, including training, assessment, program development and ongoing consultation to meet the needs of individuals who have been diagnosed with autism and related disabilities.
+These trainings can be provided in clients’ homes, at schools, and on-site at the organization’s preferred location.

 Applications of Applied Behavior Analysis (ABA)